-Per Title 38 CFR 21.4253,21.4254, and 41.4263, VA law requires that every new student interested in utilizing VA Education benefits provide all prior transfer courses, credits and previous experience for evaluation and review as appropriate to the enrolled course of study.
+Students using VA education benefits must provide all prior transcripts and training records for evaluation and review.
 This includes post-secondary and military transcripts.
 All official transcripts must be submitted to the Registrar's Office in the first semester/term of enrollment.
 These records will be evaluated and when possible, appropriate credit will be granted for the previous education and/or training, shortening the length of the training program.
 The student will be notified regarding the amount of credit being granted for previous training.